 The cover letter should include the name(s), degree(s), and affiliation(s) of the author(s) of the paper.
 The author(s) should be listed in the order desired.
-This should be a document separate from the rest of the paper in order to maintain the integrity of the double-blind review.
+This should be a separate document than the rest of the paper in order to maintain the integrity of the double-blind review.